Chief of Defence Staff (India): Promotion

 General Bipin Rawat the first CDS, second-from-right, along with the three service chiefs in January 2020; his later acting successor, General M. M. Naravane, is seen far-left.

-The office of CDS has customarily been held by a four-star officer from the three-armed services, specifically, either a general, admiral or air chief marshal.
+The office of CDS has customarily been held by a four-star officer from the three-armed services, specifically, either a general, admiral, or air chief marshal.
 The appointment of the CDS is initiated by Ministry of Defence, wherein the résumés of candidates recommended by the armed services are submitted for review, before being sent to the Appointments Committee of the Cabinet.

 At the time of the office's creation, no fixed structure for an order of succession existed; thus, in the formative period of the office's existence, the senior-most service chief was recommended for appointment; the first instance of this was General Bipin Rawat, the then Chief of the Army Staff and senior-most amongst the three service chiefs.
 However, Rawat's unexpected death in 2021 whilst in tenure exposed this flaw and left the office vacant for nine months before a successor.
 Accordingly, in June 2022, the Ministry of Defence established a permanent set of appointment-cum-succession rules, stating that four-star and three-star officers from the armed services, notwithstanding their status of being active or retired, would be deemed eligible candidates to be appointed, provided they hadn't attained the age of 62 at the time of appointment.

-As of 2022, the appointment regulations for CDS, whilst same for the three services, are classified distinctively, namely:
+As of 2022, the appointment regulations for CDS, whilst the same for the three services, are classified distinctively, namely: